 | Primary care NP (FNP) | $100,000–$155,000 | ~$125,000 | Geography; panel size; FQHC loan repayment |

-Endocrinology NP sits near the middle of the NP specialty compensation range.
-It is not a top-earning specialty by median salary — cardiology and oncology NPs consistently earn more — but the work-life trade-offs are significant: outpatient-only scheduling, no nights, no weekends, and minimal emergency calls in most endocrinology NP roles.
-For NPs who value those scheduling features, the compensation foregone versus higher-earning procedural or acute care specialties is frequently described as acceptable.
+Endocrinology NP sits near the middle of the NP specialty compensation range, with cardiology and oncology NPs consistently earning more by median salary.
+The trade-off runs the other way on schedule: endocrinology roles are overwhelmingly outpatient, with minimal night, weekend, or emergency call obligations.
+For NPs who weight predictable hours heavily, the difference against higher-earning procedural or acute care specialties is frequently described as acceptable.

 Experience and salary progression